I ncoming freshmen will be aiming for categories of distinction rather than official class rank.

 More opportunities are arising for GHS students.

 “With our current status of rankings, we will still be having a valedictorian and salutatorian who will be our speakers at graduation.
-Our speaker, while academically successful, might not always represent our most rounded individual of being Woodmen.
+Our speaker, while academically successful, might not always represent our most rounded individual of being a Woodman.
 So, we will be having applications for other speaking positions, and there would be minimum qualifications for applying to speak,” Mr. Gasaway said.